Job, Career or Calling

-There are people looking for greater career challenges and growth.
+How do you see the work that you do?
+Is your work something that you take pride in or is it simply a job?
+Do you have career satisfaction?
+For some people, they constantly seek greater career challenges and growth.
 For these individuals, it’s about achievement.
-There are people who want to have greater fulfillment and impact on the world through the work that they do.
-For these individuals, it’s about contribution.
+There are some people who want to have greater fulfillment and impact on the world.
+These individuals want greater contribution.
 For others, their job is simply about a paycheck.
-What are you looking for in your work?

 Your Work Perspectives Matter